lowkeyboard/lowkeyboard/README.md

 I am glad you visit my profile, how may i help you?

 # ⚡ Who am I?
 I am Cagla.
 22 years old from Turkey, and aspiring to be a mobile developer.
+Recently graduated from Computer Engineering at BAU.

 ## 👩‍💻 What do i code?
 I code both ios-native and cross-platform mobile applications using swift, flutter or react-native.

 ### 🔭 I’m currently working on...
-My capstone project for graduation!
+an ios native project and writing a paper for my capstone project!
 It's about decentralizing renewable energy and creating a market within ethereum network.

 ### 💬 How can you get in touch with me?
 - E-Mail: [caglacprgl@outlook.com](mailto:caglacprgl@outlook.com)